Skip to main content Skip to complementary content

 Enabling automations in the tenant

 The Automation Creator role is automatically assigned to all users by default.
-Tenant administrators can turn off this automatic role assignment by toggling off the Auto assign option under Users > Permissions in the Management Console.
+Tenant administrators can turn off this automatic role assignment by toggling off the Auto assign option under Manage users> Permissions in the Administration activity center.

 Viewing automation information

-A tenant admin or analytics admin can see all the automations under Automations in the Management Console.
+A tenant admin or analytics admin can see all the automations under Automations in the Administration activity center.

 You can perform a set of actions by clicking Three dots to expand menu at the end of the automation row.
 The menu options allows you to view the automation's runs, change owner, enable or disable the automation, and delete it.